 Enron is engaged in discussions with various institutions about investing in Enron equity.
 Enron is diligently pursuing a program to raise an incremental $500 million to $1 billion of private equity from these sources in the near future.
 There can be no assurance, however, that such program will be successful.

 Restructuring Plan.
-As a result of the merger agreement and the loss of investor confidence, Enron has initiated an action plan for restructuring its business.
+As a result of the merger agreement with Dynegy, discussed below, and the loss of investor confidence, Enron has initiated an action plan for restructuring its business.
 The key aspects of the action plan involve (i) concentrating primarily on its core businesses; (ii) taking aggressive steps to rationalize the existing cost structure; (iii) accelerating the process of divesting non-core businesses and assets; (iv) restructuring scheduled maturities of debt and other obligations; (v) completing the investigation by the Special Committee and its advisors with respect to related party transactions; (vi) reviewing and strengthening Enron’s corporate governance; and (vii) expanding certain disclosures with a focus on increased transparency.
 Management and the Board have not completed nor approved a restructuring plan.
-Such restructuring plan is currently being prepared and, therefore, Enron is unable to estimate the final impacts.
-Enron’s fourth quarter 2001 results of operations will likely be negatively impacted byseverance costs and other restructuring charges resulting from the repositioning of many of Enron’s businesses.
+Such restructuring plan is currently being prepared and, therefore, Enron is unable to estimate the timing of implementation or the financial impacts.
+Enron’s fourth quarter 2001 results of operations will likely be negatively impacted by severance, restructuring and other charges resulting from the repositioning of many of Enron’s businesses.

 In order to focus on Enron’s core businesses and rationalize their cost structure, management is in the process of dividing Enron into three fundamental groups of businesses – Core, Non-Core and Under Review.
 Following is a description of each group of businesses: